 Types of cohort analysis #

 Acquisition cohorts, as its name suggests, are based on when users sign up for a product.
 Like any cohort, as mentioned earlier, groups are defined by a shared moment and a common event, but that event can’t be anything other than acquisition (purchase, registration, download, you name it).
-Acquisition cohorts are great to identify when new users are churning, hence measuring retention and churn rates across a period.
+Acquisition cohorts are great for identifying when new users are churning, hence measuring retention and churn rates across a period.

 Analyses like this are useful, for example, to measure the success of a product launch.
 You could break down your cohorts by day for the first week of launching, by week during the first month, and by month during the first six months after your product hits the market, to see how long people continue to use your app from their starting point.